src-dbgr/BinomialDistribution/README.md

 - checkBinomialDistributionValue = 43;
 - successRate = 0.95;

-The program returns a heuristic random value approach and for comparison an accurate mathematical implementation
+The program returns a heuristic random value approach and, for comparison, an accurate mathematical implementation.

 ## Run the program
-You need to have Java SDK installed and [Path variables](https://javatutorial.net/set-java-home-windows-10) set accordingly
+You need to have Java SDK installed, and [Path variables](https://javatutorial.net/set-java-home-windows-10) set accordingly

 I used [OpenJDK 11 with  OpenJ9 JVM](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9) for this example

-If everything is in place simply run the attached execut.bat file.
+If everything is in place, run the attached execut.bat file.